 The first two parts of the TOTAL TEST analysis can be processed overall, i.e., for the entire class or group of data.
 It can also be processed by groups, such as class sections.
 The summary of test statistics and the frequency distribution can be processed for one to ten test scores per TOTAL program.
 Raw and/or standard scores can be summed, optionally applying weights to each score; a new summary of test statistics and a frequency distribution will be produced for the summed scores.
 Since different examinations usually have unequal standard deviations and different numbers of items on each examination, raw scores cannot be compared directly across examinations.
 When raw scores are summed to determine final score distributions and grades, the examinations with the larger standard deviations will always carry the most weight in determining the final score distribution.
 Since standard scores are comparable across examinations, it is strongly recommended to sum standard scores instead of raw scores or percent scores.

 The third part of the TOTAL output is a listing of the students, sorted alphabetically or by student number.
 The raw score, standard score, and percentile rank for each test, and optionally for the summed raw and/or standard scores, is presented for each student.
 If grades are based on an examination score distribution, the summed raw score distribution, or the summed standard score distribution, or determined by assigning a certain proportion of the class different letter grades, then the assigned grades can print out in the listing of individual scores.
 However, this method of assigning grades is not recommended.
-Refer to Ebel & Frisbie (1986) or consult the staff of Measurement and Evaluation if you are interested in learning about valid grading practices.
+Refer to Ebel & Frisbie (1986) or visit Measurement & Evaluation's Assigning Course Grades page.

 Ebel, R.L., & Frisbee, D.A.
 (1986).
 Essentials of educational measurement (4th ed.).
 Prentice-Hall, Inc.